Age needs one voice. Now it has:

 If you're claiming no other benefits, contact your local council to claim.
 You may be able to apply in person, online, by telephone or by completing a form.
 You can apply for Housing Benefit at the same time as applying for Pension Credit.

-If you already already claiming Pension Credit, contact the Pension Service.
+If you're already claiming Pension Credit, contact the Pension Service.

 Download our guide More money in your pocket: a guide to claiming benefits for people over pension age (PDF 3 MB)